The science of work, how we work, and how we experience work

 I’ve presented at national conferences and workshops.

-I write about people science as the intersection of io psychology, people analytics, and the future of work.
+I write about people science as the intersection of IO psychology, people analytics, and the future of work.

 I have a modest start on Google Scholar & ResearchGate.

-How data viz became my career catalyst.
+Reflection on how data viz helped my career

 Society for